RayPT808/activitytracker/README.md

 ## 2. Features

-- **Navbar** Clean, consitent navbar across the page.
+- **Navbar** Clean, consitent navbar across the pages.
 Clicking on the icon/logo directs the user back to the main page.

 ![Navbar](assets/images/navbar.png)